robtweed/DPP/README.md

 Try out this [live example](https://robtweed.github.io/DPP/examples/), running directly from the code you'll find in the */examples* folder of this repo.

-The first time you run it, the Proxy Object in the example (named *a*) will be empty.
-Type in any valid JSON into the textarea box and click the update button to add some content, eg:

-      {
-        "hello": "world"
-      }

-Note that when using this example, you must enter properly-formatted JSON, so string keys or values must be double-quoted.
-This is because the text you enter into the textarea window has to be parsed as JSON before being applied to the Proxy object.

-Now try reloading the page in the browser.
-Provided your browser is compatible (see above), you should see that the Proxy Object (*a*) is restored with its previous contents.

-Try using the browser's Developer Tools to examine the contents of the *indexedDB* database (eg in Chrome, use the *Application* tab to find *indexedDB*).
+Each time you load/reload the page, a persistent object named *myObj* is extended.

+It includes a button that clears down the object and reloads the page again.

-Note that you can manually clear down the *indexedDB* database from the browser's Developer Tools.
+Note that you can also view the persistent version of this object and and manually clear it down in the *indexedDB* database: use the browser's Developer Tools.

 ### ToDo Application Demo